 February 18: The jury reaches a verdict and the Chicago 7 conspiracy trial ends.
 All the defendants are acquitted on conspiracy charges.
 Froines and Weiner are acquitted on all charges.
 Davis, Dellinger, Hayden, Hoffman, and Rubin are each convicted of individually crossing state lines with the intent of inciting a riot; each is sentenced to five years in prison and a $5,000 fine.
 Judge Hoffman cites all the defendants—plus their lawyers William Kunstler and Leonard Weinglass—for numerous contempts of court and imposes sentences ranging from 2½ months to four years.
 Defendants are freed on bail pending an appeal.

-March 6: Three members of Weathermen are killed when the bomb they are building in a New York townhouse explodes.
+March 6: Three members of Weathermen are killed when a bomb they are building in a New York townhouse explodes.

 April 30: Three divisions of American troops cross the border from Vietnam into Cambodia to destroy enemy camps and supplies.
 Student strikes shut down hundreds of college campuses in the U.S. over the next few days.